 - Not all microfiber cloths are the same.
-High-quality cloths like E-Cloth’s premium microfiber cloths (see on Amazon) have 3.1 million fibers per square inch.
+High-quality cloths like E-Cloth’s premium microfiber cloths (see on Amazon or E-Cloth.com) have 3.1 million fibers per square inch.
 They may cost more, but they will last longer and work better.

 - Keep a basket filled with microfiber cloths in locations around your home where you commonly need to clean up or where things are frequently spilled.

-- When cleaning microfiber cloths, avoid bleach, extremely high temperatures (with the exception of boiling for 10 minutes), lint, and fabric softeners.
+- When cleaning microfiber cloths, avoid bleach, extremely high temperatures (except for boiling for 10 minutes), lint, and fabric softeners.

 Do You Have Any Tips and Tricks for Cleaning and Disinfecting Microfiber Cloths?

 I always love hearing from others about their experience with products like microfiber cloths.
 What’s your go-to method for cleaning and disinfecting them?
-Have you tried the methods in this post?
-If yes, did they work for you or have you found something more effective?
+Have you tried the techniques in this post?
+If yes, did they work for you, or have you found something more effective?